-While LA might be better known for our excellent Mexican food and endless top-notch Thai, Japanese, and Middle Eastern options, our Italian restaurants are way better than the rest of the country gives us credit for.
+While LA might be better known for our excellent Mexican food and endless top-notch Thai, sushi, and Korean options, our Italian restaurants are way better than the rest of the country gives us credit for.
 (We’re looking at you, New York City.)
 And this guide is here to prove it.
-This isn’t just a list of every good red-sauce place in town - this a carefully-selected group of the very best Italian restaurants in Los Angeles.
+This isn’t just a list of every good red-sauce place in town - this a carefully selected group of the very best Italian restaurants in Los Angeles.

 They take their pasta very seriously at Felix.
-As in, they built an entire climate-controlled room in the middle of the restaurant to make their pasta in serious.
-Yes, this is over-the-top, but this relatively new spot in Venice has immediately become a Very Important Pasta Place, so it’s paid off.
-That rigatoni you watched being made arrives as a very good amatriciana, and the spaghetti cacio e pepe has quickly become a Westside legend.
-And while the pasta is the main event here, you definitely need to get involved with the starters, especially the insanely good meatballs.
+As in, they-built-a-climate-controlled-pasta-room-in-the-middle-of-the-restaurant serious.
+Yes, it’s over-the-top, but this relatively new spot in Venice has immediately become a Very Important Pasta Place, so it’s paid off.
+That rigatoni you watched being made arrives as a very good amatriciana, and the cacio e pepe has quickly become a Westside legend.
+And while the pasta is the main event here, you definitely need to get involved with the starters, especially the insanely good meatballs and their excellent focaccia.

-The Arts District is known for a lot of things (including one very famous Italian restaurant), but neighborhood restaurants are not one of them.
+The Arts District is known for a lot of things, but neighborhood restaurants are not one of them.
 Factory Kitchen is exactly that - an excellent neighborhood Italian restaurant.
 There isn’t a single weak spot on the menu, but the pesto handkerchief pasta is so good we’d wear it as a scarf, and the giant piece of fried dough piled with prosciutto and burrata is one of our favorite things to eat.

-Rossoblu is far and away the newest place on this list, but with a pedigree the Westminster Kennel Club would approve of, they’re already in the running for best in show.
-This huge restaurant in the Fashion District is from the people behind Sotto, with pasta rather than pizza as the focus.
+Rossoblu may be relatively new, but with a pedigree the Westminster Kennel Club would approve of, they’re already in the running for Best in Show.
+This huge restaurant in the Fashion District is from the people behind the late, great Sotto, with pasta rather than pizza as the focus.
 The salumi is excellent, the wine list is killer, but when there’s something called Nonna’s Tagliatelle al Ragu Bolognese on the menu, you better be ordering it.

 It’s rare to find a restaurant that can handle a power lunch between Paramount executives, a very last-minute first date, and dinner with your boyfriend’s mom, but Osteria La Buca is that restaurant.
 And it also happens to serve some of the best Italian food in Los Angeles.
 This place is cool, but low-key enough that you can walk in tonight without much of a wait.
 They make all their pasta in-house, and if you don’t order the bucatini carbonara, we’re no longer friends.

-Osteria Mozza is the kind of Italian restaurant we don’t have too many of in LA - the fine dining version.
+Osteria Mozza is the rarest kind of LA Italian restaurant - a fine dining outpost.
 This isn’t a white tablecloth town, which is exactly why Osteria Mozza is so damn special.
 That, and the insane things happening at the mozzarella bar and on your pasta plate.
 Put on the jacket you last wore at a wedding, be ready to throw down, and get ready for a month’s worth of dairy and carbs.

 You could probably walk past this dime-sized Italian spot on Beverly a hundred times and not notice it, but that would be a horrible move on your part.
 For well over a decade, Angelini Osteria has been serving some of the best old-school Italian dishes in the city.
 It’s fancier (and better) than the kind-of-generic space might make you think it would be, and you should plan on dropping some serious money.
 It’s worth it though - this is where real pasta happens.

 In Silver Lake, there’s a very fine line between important restaurants and important restaurants on Instagram, and often times what you get is the latter.
 But Alimento is an extremely important restaurant.
-For us, this has a lot to do with the chicken liver crostone and the radiatori pasta, but frankly, you can order almost anything on the menu (including the not-very-Italian-sounding pig in a blanket) and be guaranteed an incredibly good meal.
+For us, this has a lot to do with the chicken liver crostone and the radiatori pasta, but frankly, you can order almost anything on the menu (including the not-very-Italian-sounding BBQ tri-tip) and be guaranteed an incredibly good meal.

 When you think of the places in LA that have survived the test of time and more or less become integrated into the fabric of our city, Dan Tana’s is high on the list.
-You come here to eat classic, no-frills Italian dishes and experience what’s probably the most authentic old-school Hollywood vibe in the city.
+You come here to eat classic, no-frills Italian dishes (like their glorious chicken parm) and experience what’s probably the most authentic old-school Hollywood vibe in the city.